kiakamyabi/Hoi4-Brazil-Fixes/README.md

 - No longer gives random terrain traits with chance of failure.
 + Now gives guaranteed Jungle Rat trait and 2 Logistics skill to all army leaders of nations in South America who are in your faction.
 ```
+>Previously it was too random and I prefer predictability.
+Now gives South America a unique advantage in being very good at fighting in forests and consuming less supplies.
   _______
 ## American-Brazilian Technology Exchange 🎓 (Focus) [Balance]
 ```diff